 The Why and How of Following an AIP Protocol During College

 Now that you understand what AIP is, I’ll give you some tips on incorporating it into your college life.
 Remember, this is a lifestyle, not a diet.
 That’s why I call my program The Myers Way®, because it truly is a way of life.
 You can start slow if this is new to you.
 Even a few steps in the right direction can set you on a completely different path.
-College life can be demanding to say the least, and I don’t want to add to your stress.
-My goal is to encourage you to make gradual changes over time that will allow you to truly take back your health!
+College can be demanding to say the least, and I don’t want to add to your stress.
+My goal is to encourage you to make gradual changes over time that will allow you to take back your health!

 Easy Tips for Following an AIP Protocol During College

 1. Start Your Day with a Protein Smoothie

 To keep your body and mind fueled all day long, protein is paramount.
 It is literally what you’re made of!
 All of your body’s functions require protein to operate optimally, and animal protein from a clean source is the best form to fuel your body.
 Thanks to convenient protein powders, you can start your day or enjoy a mid-day pick me up with a delicious, protein-packed smoothie!